Completeness of Kozen's Axiomatization for the Modal mu-Calculus: A Simple Proof

 The difference between the modal $\mu$-calculus and modal logic is that the former has the \textit{least fixpoint operator} $\mu$ and the \textit{greatest fixpoint operator} $\nu$ which represent the least and greatest fixpoint solution to the equation $\alpha(x) = x$, where $\alpha(x)$ is a monotonic function mapping some power set of possible worlds into itself.\footnote{ In the modal $\mu$-calculus, the term \textit{state} is preferred to \textit{possible world} since it originated in the area of verification of computer systems.
 However, we do not use this terminology since it is reserved for \textit{state of automata} in this article. } In Kozen's initial work \cite{DBLP:journals/tcs/Kozen83}, he proposed an axiomatization $\mathsf{Koz}$, which was an extension of the minimal modal logic $\mathsf{K}$ with a further axiom and inference rule -- the so-called Park fixpoint induction principle:

 The system $\mathsf{Koz}$ is very simple and natural; nevertheless, Kozen himself could not prove completeness for the full language, but only for the negations of formulas of a special kind called the \textit{aconjunctive formula}.
 Completeness for the full language turned out to be a knotty problem and remained open for more than a decade.
-Finally, Walukiewicz \cite{Walukiewicz2000142} solved this problem, but his proof is quite involved.\footnote{ The difficulties of the proof have been pointed out, e.g., see \cite{Bradfield07modalmu-calculi,DBLP:journals/logcom/Alberucci09,Bezhanishvili20121,DBLP:conf/fossacs/CateF10,Lenzi05} }

-The aim of this article is to provide an improved proof that is easier to understand.
+Finally, Walukiewicz \cite{Walukiewicz2000142} solved this problem positively, but his proof is quite involved.\footnote{ The difficulties of the proof have been pointed out, e.g., see \cite{DBLP:conf/fossacs/CateF10,Lenzi05,Bradfield07modalmu-calculi,DBLP:journals/logcom/Alberucci09,Bezhanishvili20121} } The aim of this article is to provide an improved proof that is easier to understand.
 First, we outline Walukiewicz's proof and explain its difficulties, and then present our improvement.